This guide walks you through Lean project management and why it's the business opportunity of the century.

-Lean project management initiatives with the biggest ROI?
+What Lean project management initiatives have the biggest ROI?

 So, which of the many schools of thought or potential process improvements deliver a high ROI in typical hardware development systems?
 Well, according to our analyses, in most companies, the big two process improvements with the highest ROI are Visual Work Management and Project Risk Management.